MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 ## Additional registration options

-You have a few other options to register your cluster:
+You have other options to register your cluster:

 - [Register a cluster using ArmAccessToken/SPN](../manage/manage-cluster-registration.md#how-do-i-register-a-cluster-using-armaccesstokenspn)
 - [Register a cluster using SPN for Arc onboarding](../manage/manage-cluster-registration.md#how-do-i-register-a-cluster-using-spn-for-arc-onboarding)